-Laurier Lake has a surface area of 6.42 km2, a maximum of depth of approximately 6.0 m, and a drainage basin of 92.0 km2 (which is shared with Ross, Borden, and Whitney Lakes; Figure 2).
+Laurier Lake has a surface area of 6.42 km2, a maximum of depth of approximately 7.5 m, and a drainage basin of 92.0 km2 (which is shared with Ross, Borden, and Whitney Lakes; Figure 2).
 One intermittent and three permanent streams feed into Laurier Lake.
 The outflow, on the northwest end, drains into Borden Lake and subsequently into the North Saskatchewan River.
-Since 1968, water levels at Laurier Lake have shown a general trend towards decline (Figure 3).
+Between 1968-2004 water levels at Laurier Lake have shown a general trend towards decline (Figure 3).
 Maximum water elevation was observed in 1974 at 567.2 meters above sea level (m asl), and a minimum of 564.0 m asl was observed in 2004.
-Since 2004, water levels have shown an increasing trend (likely assisted by the large amounts of run-off observed in 2011), reaching an average of 565.516 m asl in 2012 - a value this high has not been observed since 1998.
+However, since 2004 water levels have shown an increasing trend, reaching 566.146 m asl in 2015 - a value this high has not been observed since 1988.
+High water levels have reconnected Laurier Lake to bays which were previously separated in dryer years (Bev Smith, pers. comm.).

-Figure 3 - Historical water levels for Laurier Lake recorded in meters above sea level (m asl) from 1968 to 2012.
+Figure 3 - Historical water levels for Laurier Lake recorded in meters above sea level (m asl) from 1968 to 2015.
 Data retrieved from Alberta Environment.

-WATER CLARITY AND SECCHI DEPTH:
+WATER CLARITY & SECCHI DEPTH: